Tuesday, 3 July 2012

 Off the canal the land was surprisingly hilly and we sweated as we trudged up and down.

 Everywhere we looked was clothed in fruit trees.
-There was nobody in sight but at one stage we heard shouts, laughter and singing from the thick mass of foliage – Spaniards at work.
+There was nobody in sight but at one stage we heard singing and laughter from the thick mass of foliage – Spanish fruit pickers.

 Before long we came to the church which looked onto a tree-shaded square, where people were sitting reading the paper over their coffee.
 We lost no time in joining them.
 Fortunately, the barman had croissants on the counter so we did not need to hunt around for a boulangerie.